CompPhotoChem/bachelor-qc-2/azobenzene/README.md

 > Click the button `Create Rep`, select as the Drawing Method from the Dropdown Menu `Isosurface` and adapt the Isovalue, e.g. use 0.0015.
 > Change the color of the surface by Choosing in the Coloring Method dropdown menu `Color ID` and choose an ID in the newly appearing dropdown menu, e.g. `32` for yellow.
 > Repeat these steps, and use the isovalue from before but as negative number, e.g., -0.0015 and select a different color, e.g. `23` for blue.
-> This shows you your molecule with the two electron densities, whereas in the respective selected transition electron density is shifted (in this example) from red to blue.
+> This shows you your molecule with the two electron densities, whereas in the respective selected transition electron density is shifted (in this example) from blue to yellow.
-> This visualization will help you to assess the nature of the electronci transition.
+> This visualization will help you to assess the nature of the electronic transition.
 > Below you find a GIF illustrating these steps at the example of the $S_1$ state of *E*-AB.
 >
 > <details>